TLC: Tables, Ladders & Chairs (2009): Reception

 The event received positive reviews from critics with praise being put on the shock endings and title changes and on the quality of the matches.
 John Canton of TJR Wrestling Reviews gave the entire event a 7.5 rating out of 10, and his highest rated match was the ECW Championship ladder match which was rated 4 stars out of 5.

 Aftermath

 A second TLC event was held the following year, thus establishing TLC: Tables, Ladders & Chairs as an annual event for the promotion.
 The 2009 event would also be the only one to feature the ECW brand, as it was disbanded in February 2010.
+It was also the only TLC event held before the original World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship; since WrestleMania 25 in April, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the only TLC event held before the original WWE Women's Championship was deactivated in September 2010 in favor of the WWE Divas Championship.

 The annual event continued to be held in December, except for the 2017 event, which occurred in October.
 An event was scheduled for 2021, however, it was canceled so that WWE could focus on a new event called Day 1, taking place on New Year's Day 2022.
+The 2020 event was in turn the final TLC event.